amanpreetbhogal/vct_data_analysis/README.md

 F-statistic of 156.1 indicates there is a strong relationship between average first kills per round and average total kills per round.
-Given the value of the F-statistic and p-value of \<2.2e-16, we can conclude that the model is statistically significant
+Given the value of the F-statistic and p-value of \<2.2e-16, we can conclude that the model is statistically significant.

 # Final interpretation of the data